-- Ensuring the Heart of England Training has adopted the Interagency Procedures produced by relevant local authorities - Ensuring the Governors review Heart of England Training's policy on Safeguarding each year - Ensuring that each year the Governors are informed on how Heart of England Training and its staff have complied with the policy.
+- Ensuring the Heart of England Training has adopted the Interagency Procedures produced by relevant local authorities - Ensuring the Governors review Heart of England Training's policy on Safeguarding each year - Ensuring that each year the Governors are kept informed on how Heart of England Training and its staff have complied with the policy.

 Senior Designated Safeguarding Leads are the Recruitment Director and the Safeguarding and Welfare Lead.
-Each Academy has an onsite DSO and this is the Information and Guidance Advisor.
+Each Academy has a minimum of one onsite DSL.

 They have a key duty to take the lead responsibility for raising awareness within Heart of England Training of issues relating to the welfare of children, young people and vulnerable adults, and the promotion of a safe environment for these individuals who are learning within Heart of England Training.
-They will receive training in safeguarding and child protection issues and inter-agency working, as required by the Local Safeguarding Children's Partnership and will receive refresher training in accordance with their recommendations.
+They will receive training in safeguarding and child protection issues and inter-agency working, as required by KCSIE and the Local Safeguarding Children's Partnership and will receive refresher training in accordance with their recommendations.

-The Designated Safeguarding Leads are expected to:
+Senior Designated Safeguarding Leads are expected to:

-- Oversee the referral of cases of suspected abuse or allegations to Social Care Services - Oversee the referral of cases to the Channel programme where there is a radicalisation concern - Provide advice and support to other staff in relation to Safeguarding and Child Protection issues - Maintain a record of any child protection referral, complaint or concern (even where the concern does not lead to a referral)
+- Oversee the referral of cases of concern or allegations to Safeguarding partners and other appropriate agencies - Refer cases of suspected radicalisation to the Channel programme - Provide advice and support to other staff in relation to Safeguarding and Child Protection issues - Maintain a record of any child protection referral, complaint or concern (even where the concern does not lead to a referral) - Ensure that parents/carers of children, young people and vulnerable adults within Heart of England Training are aware of the Safeguarding Policy

-- Ensure that parents/carers of children, young people and vulnerable adults within Heart of England Training are aware of the Safeguarding Policy - Liaise with the relevant Local Authority and other appropriate agencies - Ensure that staff receive appropriate training in safeguarding and child protection issues and are aware of this policy - Provide an annual report to the Governing Body of Heart of England Training setting out how Heart of England Training has discharged its duties.
+- Liaise with the relevant Local Authority and other appropriate agencies - Ensure that staff receive appropriate training in safeguarding and child protection issues and are aware of this policy

-Academy Based Designated Safeguarding Officers are onsite to support learners with welfare and safeguarding issues and to promote a positive safeguarding culture.
-Academy Based DSOs are expected to:
+Academy Based Designated Safeguarding Leads are onsite to support learners with welfare and safeguarding issues and to promote a positive safeguarding culture.
+Academy Based DSLs are expected to:

-- Refer cases of suspected abuse to the local authority children's social care as required - Refer cases of suspected radicalisation to the Channel Programme - Decide whether it is necessary to initiate a Multi-Agency Request for Services (MARF) and who will take the lead - Act as contact for young people who are looked after or leaving care. - Liaise with Secondary Schools which send pupils to Heart of England Training to ensure that appropriate arrangements are put in place - Liaise with senior DSLs where appropriate and to share records to ensure robust and effective central record keeping
+- Refer cases of concern to the local safeguarding partners and other appropriate agencies - Agree with senior DSLs to refer cases of suspected radicalisation to the Channel Programme - Agree with senior DSLs where it is necessary to initiate a Multi-Agency Request for Services (MARF) and who will take the lead - Update MYCONCERN records in cases where they are the case owner and agree records to be filed with senior DSLs - Lead on the positive promotion of safeguarding within the academy - Liaise with schools that send pupils to Heart of England Training to ensure that appropriate arrangements are put in place and share information as required by KCSIE